jorzel/hashnode/cm2lkoiqk000209ml6jxv2nod.md

 ## Architecture

-When a user makes a reservation, we want to send a notification to the user.
+When a user makes a reservation, we want to notify the user.
 In this context, AWS Lambda can be utilized as a notification service.
 However, we cannot directly trigger the Lambda function from our code.
 For example, we can use AWS Simple Notification Service (SNS) to publish a message to a topic, and then the Lambda function can be subscribed to the topic.
-AWS Lambda handler can encapsulate notification logic (e.g. sending an email, whitelisting the user, etc.) but it cannot send the email or sms directly.
-A service like Simple Email Service (SES) is needed to send the email.
+AWS Lambda handler can encapsulate notification logic (e.g. choosing notification type, whitelisting the user, etc.) but cannot send the email or sms directly.
+The AWS Simple Email Service (SES) can be used to send the email.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1729597078942/31949f38-7e6e-4a14-9b0c-20c4d23616cb.png align="center")

 ## Publish message to AWS SNS

-In a production-ready system, our reservations service should expose API to trigger the action.
+Our reservations service should expose API to trigger the action in a production-ready system.
 However, for simplicity, we will use a simple function to simulate the reservation.

 ```python
 import boto3